dozheiny/barghman/readme.txt

 =============================== Running ================================
 1. Create a TOML configuration file, e.g., example.toml.
-2. Update the file with your credentials, SMTP details, and client info- rmation.
+2. Update the file with your credentials, SMTP details, and client information.

 3. Run barghman with the config file: barghman -file example.toml